NEONScience/NEON-Data-Skills/tutorials-in-development/tutorialTemplate.md

 ***

-Our tutorials are built with Markdown with a few exceptions (see links).
+Our tutorials are styled with Markdown with a few exceptions (see links).
 For a simple markdown overview, check out
 <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">this cheatsheet</a>.

 For specifics on how to include different element/styles in your tutorial, please